kiali/kiali.github.io/index.md

 ## Reporting issues and feature requests

 The Kiali team uses [JIRA at JBoss.org](http://issues.jboss.org/browse/KIALI) as its preferred tracker.
-If you have an account there, please use it to report issues and create new feature requests.
+If you have an account there, please use it to report issues and create new feature requests (select issue type 'Bug' for bugs and 'Story' for enhancement requests).

 Alternatively you can also use the [GitHub tracker](https://github.com/kiali/kiali/issues) for this purpose.